oracle/oci-typescript-sdk/lib/desktops/README.md

-# OCI NodeJS client for Desktops Service
+# OCI Node.js client for Desktops Service

 This module enables you to write code to manage resources for Desktops Service.